-505 Osteopathic Manipulative Medicine - V Spring.
-1(0-2) Interdepartmental with Osteopathic Manipulative Medicine.
-Administered by Department of Osteopathic Manipulative Medicine.
-P:M: (OMM 504) R: Open only to students in the College of Osteopathic Medicine.
-Use of patient complaints/conditions to integrate material presented in OMM 501, 502, 503, 504 while preparing the student for OMM 506.
-506 Osteopathic Manipulative Medicine - VI Summer.
-1(0-2) Interdepartmental with Osteopathic Manipulative Medicine.
-Administered by Department of Osteopathic Manipulative Medicine.
-P:M: (OMM 505) R: Open only to students in the College of Osteopathic Medicine.
-The osteopathic component in the context of total patient care in disorders of various systems.
-590 Special Problems Fall, Spring, Summer.
+PHYSICAL MEDICINE PMR AND REHABILITATION Department of Physical Medicine and Rehabilitation College of Osteopathic Medicine Special Problems Fall, Spring, Summer.
 1 to 12 credits.
 A student may earn a maximum of 24 credits in all enrollments for this course.
 Each student works under faculty direction on an experimental, theoretical or applied problem in physical medicine and rehabilitation.
-601 Physical Medicine and Rehabilitation Clerkship Fall, Spring, Summer.
+Physical Medicine and Rehabilitation Clerkship Fall, Spring, Summer.
 2 to 12 credits.
+Fall: Michigan Capital Med.
+Spring: Michigan Capital Med.
+Summer: Michigan Capital Med.
 A student may earn a maximum of 12 credits in all enrollments for this course.
 Physical medicine and rehabilitation inpatient and ambulatory setting clinical experience, didactic sessions, case documentation and presentation, hospital rounds.
 Strong emphasis on evaluation of neuromusculoskeletal disorders and treatment of function deficits.
-Directed Studies 620 Fall, Spring, Summer.
+620 Directed Studies Fall, Spring, Summer.
 1 to 24 credits.
 A student may earn a maximum of 24 credits in all enrollments for this course.
 R: Open only to juniors or seniors in the College of Osteopathic Medicine.
 Completion of Semester 6 in the graduate-professional program.
 Individual or group projects on special problems related to physical medicine and rehabilitation.
-Advanced Neuroscience Techniques Laboratory Summer.
+Advanced Neuroscience Techniques Laboratory Spring.
 3(0-9) Interdepartmental with Neuroscience; Psychology; Pharmacology and Toxicology; Radiology.
-Administered by Department of Neuroscience.
-P:M: (NEU 804 or concurrently) RB: (PHM 827 and ANT 839 and PSY 811) R: Open only to doctoral students in the Neuroscience Methods of neuroscience research and the underlying principles on which these methods are based.
-PHYSICS PHY Department of Physics and Astronomy College of Natural Science Concepts in Physics Fall.
-1(1-0) Conceptual foundations of physics emphasizing key experiments.
+Administered by Program in Neuroscience.
+RB: (PHM 827) R: Open only to doctoral students in the Neuroscience major.
+Methods and underlying principles of neuroscience research.

+PHYSICS

+PHY

+Department of Physics and Astronomy College of Natural Science

+Concepts in Physics

+Fall.
+1(1-0)

+Conceptual foundations of physics emphasizing key experiments.